open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/cookbook.md

 ## Capture HTTP request and response headers

-You can configure the agent to capture predefined HTTP headers as span attributes, according to the [semantic convention][].
+You can capture predefined HTTP headers as span attributes, according to the [semantic convention][].

 To define which HTTP headers you want to capture, provide a comma-separated list of HTTP header names via the environment variables